barsoom/devbook/styleguide/README.md

 You're free to use `subject(:account) { … }`, but don't refer to it by the name `subject` elsewhere.

+If you do need it for technical reasons, perhaps with shared examples, go ahead.

 We haven't yet regulated using the subject implicitly like `it { should be_valid }`.
 Use it or not as you please.

 #### Avoid `described_class`.